 Frequently Asked Questions

-What is Careerforce’s role in pay equity?
+What is Careerforce’s role in pay equity from January 2020?

 For the aged care and support settlement, why didn’t Careerforce consult with the sector before making decisions on qualification equivalencies?